 Population size matters too.
 Small patient panels can make it hard to perform well—especially in practices that have a fair number of high-risk patients.

 Many small practices find that teaming up with other independent practices and joining an accountable care organization (ACO) helps offset risk.
-From a payer perspective, ACOs help to spread risk among a much larger patient population, making ACOs more attractive partners in a value-based model.
+From a payer perspective, ACOs help to spread risk among a much larger patient population, making them more attractive partners in a value-based model.

 How familiar are you with your patient population?
 Now is the time to dive into your records.
 If you don’t have the tools to collect and analyze this important data, invest now.
 Data is critical to all decision-making in value-based care.
-Finally, consider joining an independent physician association or ACO if you feel you need additional support or resources to get your feet off the ground.
+Finally, consider joining an independent physician association or ACO if you need additional support or resources to get your feet off the ground.

 Yearly physical exams and annual wellness visits (AWVs) are both important tools for keeping patients healthy and preventing more complex issues, but they are vastly different.
 Everyone is eligible for physical exams, but AWVs are a zero-cost benefit for Medicare beneficiaries only.